-The University of Michigan Aphasia Program (UMAP) offers teletherapy services — therapy offered via a secure digital connection.
+The University of Michigan Aphasia Program (UMAP) offers teletherapy services — speech language therapy provided through a safe and secure digital connection.

-During the COVID-19 pandemic, we are expanding our services to ensure access to our intensive, individualized speech language therapy.
+The U-M Aphasia Program has expanded our services to ensure access to our intensive, individualized speech language therapy.
 Aphasia therapy is what we do all day, each day.
-While the teletherapy model is a shift from our in-person program, during the intake consultation we discuss how to implement the intensive and individualized approach best for the client.
+While the teletherapy model is a shift from our in-person program, during the intake consultation we discuss how to implement an individualized approach best for the client.

 What Is Aphasia Teletherapy?